justinlzx/wherebnb-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## UI Libraries used.
+In the wherebnb-frontend, we utilize Material UI for React components, Tailwind CSS for utility-first styling, and Daisy UI, a Tailwind CSS component library, to streamline UI development.

 ### Default ReactJS read.me (For Reference)